SteveLasker/scitt-api-emulator/README.md

     ./scitt-emulator.sh server --workspace workspace/ --tree-alg CCF
     ```

-1. The server is running at http://localhost:8000/ and uses the `workspace/` folder to store the service parameters and service state
+1. The server is running at http://localhost:8000/ and uses the `/workspace` folder to store the service parameters and service state
   **Note:** _The default port is `8000` but can be changed with the `--port` argument._
 1. Start another shell to run the test scripts, leaving the above shell for diagnostic output
 1. Skip to [Create Claims](#create-claims)

-### Start an RKVST SCITT Proxy Service
+### Start a DataTrails SCITT Proxy Service

-1. Start the service, under the `/workspace` directory, using RKVST
+1. Start the service, under the `/workspace` directory, using DataTrails
   The default port is `8000` but can be changed with the `--port` argument.

     ```sh
-    ./scitt-emulator.sh server --workspace workspace/ --tree-alg RKVST
+    ./scitt-emulator.sh server --workspace workspace/ --tree-alg DataTrails
     ```

 ### Executing Commands